Avalors/RISC-V-Team2/README.md

 - The functions of `git` were fully utilised in this project
 - `Branches` were created for implementations of different features to avoid conflict and pushing faulty / poorly written code to `main`
-- `Tags` were created for each completed version of the RV32I processor
+- A statement was made for the team but also after each section was successfully implemented

 ### Repo organisation